-- Participant has fresh and/or archived diagnostic formalin-fixed paraffin embedded (FFPE) tumor tissue confirmed available for analyses.
+- Participant has archived diagnostic formalin-fixed paraffin embedded (FFPE) tumor tissue confirmed available for analyses.

 - Participant has adequate bone marrow, renal, and hepatic function.

-- Women of childbearing potential must have a negative serum pregnancy test within 14 days prior to initiation of treatment.
+- Women of childbearing potential must have a negative serum pregnancy test at baseline.

-- Participants in the combination therapy arms A and D must be eligible to receive erlotinib, or nivolumab per most current prescribing information, or at the discretion of the Investigator.
+- Participants in the combination therapy arms A and D must be eligible to receive erlotinib, or nivolumab per most locally approved labeling, or at the discretion of the Investigator.

 - Participants in the combination therapy Arm E must satisfy following criteria.

-- Participant must have metastatic NSCLC with documented Epidermal Growth Factor Receptor (EGFR) mutation(s) known to be sensitive to osimertinib, including del19, L858R, G719X or L861Q.
+- Participant must have metastatic/locally advanced nonsquamous NSCLC with documented Epidermal Growth Factor Receptor (EGFR) mutation(s) del19 or L858R, with or without T790M mutation, and none of the EGFR mutations known to be resistant to osimertinib.

 - Participant must have available post-progression tumor tissue for central c-Met immunohistochemistry (IHC) testing.